AllenSWDB/allenswdb.github.io/databook/glossary.md

   dendrite.
 In visual cortex, pyramidal cells are by far the most common type of excitatory neuron.

-Somatostatin cell
-  A type of interneuron expressing the molecular marker somatostatin (SST, or sometimes SOM).
-SST cells tend to target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.

-VIP cell
-  A type of interneuron expressing the molecular marker Vasoactive Intestinal Protein.
-VIP cells tend to target {term}`Somatostatin cell`s rather than excitatory neurons.
-This role as a "disinhibitory specialist" is thought to be important for \ context-dependent modulation of cortical activity.
-Many VIP cells have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called "bipolar cells".

 Receptive field
   definition here